imvikki/Java/README.md

 		- Access to this memory is relatively slower than stack memory.
 		- It needs Garbage Collector to free up unused objects so as to keep the efficiency of the memory usage.
 		- Unlike stack, a heap isn't threadsafe and needs to be guarded by properly synchronizing the code.

+18. Callable vs Runnable :

+		Callable :
+			- Callable is introduced in JDK 5.0
+			- Callable has call() method which returns value.
+			- call method can throw checked exception.

+		Runnable :
+			- Runnable is introduced in JDK 1.0
+			- Runnable has run() method which doesn't return any value.
+			- run method can't throw checked exception.
 OOPS :

 	- OOP is faster and easier to execute.